opprop/checker-framework-inference/README.md

 Execution
 ---------

-Verify you have all of the requirements.
+Verify you have all the requirements.

 ````
 ./scripts/inference